 ALSO OF INTEREST TO MOVIE FANS, and free of charge AT ALL AMAZON STORES on Days to be advised: MICHAELA MORRIS in HOLLYWOOD.
 Another MM adventure AWESOME ADVENTURES IN THE MOVIE BUSINESS will also be free on dates to be advised.

 Some of JHR's latest books are at present available only as e-books at Amazon Kindle.
 However, you can download to any device!
 You don't have to use a Kindle.
 And if you miss out on the FREE days, the normal price varies from only 99 cents to $3.99 tops!
-(There are now print editions of some of these books.
-Please click the Kindle link for that information).
-Also, if you buy a printed edition OR HAVE PURCHASED A PRINT EDITION IN THE PAST OF ANY OF JHR'S BOOKS from Amazon, you can download the Amazon Kindle version FREE!
-(Or, in some cases, for half price!)
+Also, if you buy a printed edition OR HAVE PURCHASED A PRINT EDITION IN THE PAST OF ANY OF JHR'S BOOKS from Amazon, you can in almost all cases download the Amazon Kindle version FREE of charge!

-All these books are also available at Amazon U.K., Canada, France, Germany, Italy, India, Spain, Mexico, Brazil, Australia and Japan; but you will need to do a title search.
+All John Howard Reid's books are also available at Amazon U.K., Canada, France, Germany, Italy, India, Spain, Mexico, Brazil, The Netherlands, China, Australia and Japan; but you will need to do a title search.

 CLASSIC MOVIES ON DVD:

 A GUIDE FOR FANS OF VINTAGE FILMS

 "Horror, Fantasy & Sci-Fi DVD" is available in all e-book formats, but only at Amazon Kindle.
 The price for this 253-page book is only $3.95.
 However, this book will be available free of charge on Dates to be advised.
 Please go to your country's AMAZON store.